By Mary V. Danielsen of Documented Legacy

 As we invest in the technology and supplies to safeguard our memories and important family records, we’d like to feel this isn’t a revolving door of expenses.
 This week, let’s look at how we use and store external back-up drives and flash drives to preserve our memories.
 For the purposes of this blog post we will refer to both collectively as back-up drives.

-It is a good week to begin this process as it is National Fire Prevention Week (Oct 6-12).
+A good week to begin this process as it is National Fire Prevention Week (usually the first week of October).
 You should already be policing your home for fire hazards and home maintenance issues, changing the batteries on your smoke detectors, and reviewing where your important documents are stored in case you need to grab them in an emergency.
-Keeping your memories safe is another important step in fire prevention.

 The team at ADT has put together a fire safety guide along with a list of fire prevention week activities families can partake in to build more awareness on the topic.
 Their resource also provides a downloadable fire safety checklist to help adults and children prepare a plan for a home fire ahead of time.